muntisa/virsentai/README.md

 A web platform for predicting virus–host interactions using genomic features.

-# Viral Sentry AI (virsentai) – Intelligent Zoonotic Surveillance Platform
+# Viral Sentry AI – Intelligent Zoonotic Surveillance Platform
 Advanced AI protection against zoonotic threats.
 Publicly funded academic research, developed in the EU.

 Viral Sentry AI is a cutting-edge platform designed to predict zoonotic potential in viruses, helping to identify emerging threats to public health.
 At its core is the VirSentAI model, a unique AI model specifically fine-tuned from the pretrained HyenaDNA architecture for the task of predicting human host tropism.
 The platform is engineered to automatically and continuously scan public DNA databases for new viral sequences and metadata.
 Our mission is to leverage artificial intelligence and bioinformatics to provide actionable insights for researchers, health professionals, and policymakers.
 In alignment with this goal, the VirSentAI tool is free access and open-source software, with the code and models publicly available on GitHub and Hugging Face.